rolandosborne/IndiView/README.md

   <a href="https://s3.us-west-2.amazonaws.com/org.coredb.indiview/IndiView_Tutorial.mp4"><img src="/docs/photos/turtorial.png" width="70%"/></a>
 </p>

+### Issues
+If you encounder any problems installing the selfhosted node or using the mobile app, please let me know by posting in the discussions tab in the 'Help' category.

 ### Contribute
 Any feedback on the design, usability, features or bugs is greatly appreciated.
 For those with coding experience, the server code is written with Java Spring and the mobile code is written with React Native.
 The code for interacting with the diatum network resides in the folder 'mobile/diatum' which can be taken to create other apps independent of IndiView.